;

 Regardless of the design or development method used for our current delivery, customer feedback is proven to be an invaluable ally in decision-making.

-Whether we discuss small, medium or large design teams, the integration of Insights[002↘︎] and Research[003↘︎] function with a rigorous QAE [004↘︎] is one of the main pillars that drive and, in some cases, even dictates the collaboration within the team delivering the product.
+Whether we discuss small, medium or large design teams, the integration of Insights[002↘︎] and Research[003↘︎] functions with a rigorous QAE [004↘︎] is one of the main pillars that drive and, in some cases, even dictate the collaboration within the team delivering the product.

 The objectives for customer involvement must be outcome-based rather than output-based.
-It allows the team to react without resistance and see the change as a particular step to fulfilling behaviour-based requirements [005↘︎].
+It allows the team to respond without resistance and view the change as a specific step towards fulfilling behaviour-based requirements [005↘︎].

 This means the customer's involvement throughout the development process (before, during and after) ensures that business needs are fulfilled.
 All our designs are accessible, and development can test early throughout the development process.